-The Danube Delta: The Birds’ Paradise
+The Danube Delta: The Birds’ Paradise from Romania

-The Danube Delta is also the home of almost 16,000 inhabitants, a cultural mix of Romanians, Russians, Ukrainians, Lipovans, Greeks and Turks, who live mostly isolated and dependent on traditional activities like fishing.
+The Danube Delta is also the home of almost 16,000 people, a cultural mix of Romanians, Russians, Ukrainians, Lipovans, Greeks and Turks, who live mostly isolated and dependent on traditional activities like fishing.
 While you’ll be surely impressed by their way of life and delicious fish dishes, take into consideration that most of them live on the edge of poverty as there are limited work opportunities in the Danube Delta.

 You can help make a difference by acting as a responsible traveler.
 Choose the accommodation and guidance services offered by the simple and hospitable locals instead of the luxury hotels that are no match for the authenticity of the Delta’s people.